sbublie/auto_route_library/README.md

   }
 }
 ```
-if you think the above setup is a bit messy you could use the shipped-in `AutoTabsScaffold` that makes things much cleaner.
+If you think the above setup is a bit messy you could use the shipped-in `AutoTabsScaffold` that makes things much cleaner.
 ```dart
 class DashboardPage extends StatelessWidget {